 - While the venison rests, make the sauce.

 - Melt the butter in a saucepan over medium heat.
 Whisk in the flour and cook until golden, 1-1/2 to 2 minutes.

 - Slowly whisk in the hot chicken broth until blended and smooth.

 - Add the grated gjetost and stir until the cheese has melted and the sauce is smooth.

 - Whisk in the aquavit and sour cream and continue cooking, stirring occasionally, for 3 to 4 minutes longer.

 - To serve, carve the venison into 3/8-inch slices, and either transfer to a serving platter or plate individual servings.

-This combination is part of our Scandinavian Style Christmas, a menu we’ve been serving during the holiday season for the last six or seven years.
+As pictured, we like to serve this entrée with classic Scandinavian side dishes like Braised Red Cabbage, Smashed Rutabagas and Dilled Cucumber Salad.
+This combination is part of our Scandinavian Style Christmas, a menu we've been serving during the holiday season for the last six or seven years.